Arcade Fire: 2001–2003: Formation and early work

 Win Butler and Josh Deu founded Arcade Fire in Montreal around 2001, having first met at Phillips Exeter Academy as high school students.
 Butler and Deu's musical ideas began to develop and the first incarnation of the band was born while they were attending McGill University and Concordia University, respectively.
 The duo began rehearsing their material at McGill where they met Régine Chassagne, a music student whom they asked to join them.
 Deu recalls, "Win and I played guitar.
 Everyone played guitar.
 We had no music to show her, but she ended up saying yes to joining us, and I don't know why.
 Maybe there was a little spark with Win."
 Halfway through 2001, the band consisted of Butler, Chassagne, Deu, multi-instrumentalist Tim Kile (later of Wild Light), bassist Myles Broscoe (later of Les Angles Morts, Crystal Clyffs, and AIDS Wolf), guitarist/drummer Dane Mills (later of Crackpot) and multi-instrumentalist Brendan Reed (later of Les Angles Morts and founding member of Clues), who lived with Butler and Chassagne in Montreal's Mile End neighbourhood at the time and was a collaborator with them on song-writing and arrangement (2001–2003).
-During a party in 2001, the band recorded a live Christmas album, A Very Arcade Xmas, which they are rumored to have hand-distributed to their friends as a Christmas gift.
+During a party in 2001, the band recorded a live Christmas album, A Very Arcade Xmas, which they are rumoured to have hand-distributed to their friends as a Christmas gift.